Tight Bounds on the Effective Complex Permittivity of Isotropic Composites and Related Problems: Acknowledgments

 \section{Acknowledgments}

-CK and GWM are grateful to the National Science Foundation for support through the Research Grant DMS-1814854.
-ODM was supported by the Air Force Office of Scientific Research under award number FA9550-17-1-0093.
-ODM and GWM thank the Korean Advanced Institute of Science and Technology (KAIST) mathematical research station (KMRS), where this work was initiated, for support through a chair professorship to GWM.
+C.K. and G.W.M. are grateful to the National Science Foundation for support through the Research Grant No. DMS-1814854.
+O.D.M. was supported by the Air Force Office of Scientific Research under Award No. FA9550-17-1-0093.
+O.D.M. and G.W.M. thank the Korean Advanced Institute of Science and Technology (KAIST) mathematical research station (KMRS), where this work was initiated, for support through a chair professorship to G.W.M.
 We also thank Aaron Welters (Florida Institute of Technology) for providing some additional early references to the BM bounds in the wider context of Stieltjes functions.